jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 - Beaker of DI water
 - PCM-inoculated tissue in tubes (in incubator)
 - Culture flasks
-- PCM in fridge
+- 100 mL bottle of PCM with antibiotics
+- 25 cm^2 Culture Flask
 ### Protocol for homogenizing tissue
 **Day 13**
+1. In the BSC, bring 100 mL bottle of PCM with antibiotics and two 25 cm^2 culture flasks
+2. Pipette 18 mL of PCM into each 25 cm^2 culture flask.
+If flasks are tissue-treated, keep the flask upright with the cap at the top to avoid cell adhesion.
+3. Label each 25 cm^2 culture flask with tissue type "M" or "R", and "P1" for first passage
-1. Take the PCM tubes out of the incubator now that 10 days have passed
+4. Take the PCM tubes out of the incubator now that 10 days have passed
+5. In fume hood, bring homogenizer, homogenizer probes, beaker of DI water, and PCM tubes